-As disclosed in Note 1d, the SEC approved the incorporation of BuhaWind Energy entities.
-PGEC initially invested ₱420,000 for each of the Companies and accounted those as investment in joint ventures.
+As disclosed in Note 1d, the SEC approved the incorporation of BuhaWind Energy Philippines entities.
+PGEC invested ₱420,000 for each of the BEP Companies and accounted those as investment in joint ventures.

-Throughout 2022 and 2023, PGEC and CE proceeded with several feasibility studies for the three (3) offshore wind blocks, namely 1) desktop wind and met-ocean resource studies, 2) power market study, and 3) desktop site characterization studies in preparation for detailed geophysical and geotechnical studies.
+From 2022 to 2024, PGEC and CE proceeded with several feasibility studies for the three (3) offshore wind blocks, namely 1) desktop wind and met-ocean resource studies, 2) power market study, and 3) desktop site characterization studies in preparation for detailed geophysical and geotechnical studies.